The best, and worst, from the World Cup

 use of TV refs in goalline decisions at the highest level, and the elimination of one of

 the sport's most obvious flaws.
-Click here for the video clip
+Video clip

 - Fabiano's basketball effort against Ivory Coast, using his hand twice to control the